lukinhas563/api-project-c/README.md

 }
 ```

-If you have the curiosity how many collaborators you have, you can verify all of them using the same path in the method **GET**, and then you'll recive something like that:
+If you have the curiosity how many collaborators you have, you can verify all of them using the same path in the method <code>GET</code>, and then you'll recive something like that:

 ```json
 {